2.2 Admission/Registration/Enrollment

 Exceptions can be made for contractual agreements.
 One such exception includes evaluation of journeymen cards for apprentices from current or former apprenticeship partners, or other registered apprenticeship sponsors and intermediaries.
 Credits awarded for journeymen have a specific PLA evaluation process and separate fee policies.

-PLA credit may be applied toward a degree program, certificate, general education requirements, concentration, and general electives that count toward the student’s elected pathway.
+PLA credit may be applied toward a degree program, certificate, general education requirements, required courses, restricted electives, and general electives that count toward the student’s elected pathway.
 Some restrictions may apply depending on the specific program of study.
-PLA credit may satisfy prerequisite requirements using the same policy that applies to other course equivalencies.
+PLA credit may also be used to satisfy prerequisite requirements.

-Associate degree seeking students may be awarded no more than 45 credit hours through prior learning assessment, unless required by a specific program of study within the Maricopa Community Colleges.
+Students seeking an associate degree may be awarded no more than 45 credit hours through Prior Learning Assessment, unless required by a specific program of study within the Maricopa Community Colleges.
 Up to 60 credits earned through PLA can be applied to a Bachelor’s degree.
 Evaluated credit from post-secondary institutions and military credit as indicated on Joint Service transcripts, Community College of the Air Force, and Air University are not included in this credit limitation.
 Evaluated credit and credit awarded for prior learning does not count as hours in residence for graduation requirements.
 Please refer to 2.3.9 General Graduation Requirements.
-Exceptions to this institutional policy must have prior written approval of the program director, department/division chair, or designee and documentation of rationale and approval included as part of the admission process and/or application to graduate.
+Exceptions to this institutional regulation must have prior written approval of the program director, faculty chair, or designee and documentation of rationale and approval included as part of the admission process and/or application to graduate.
 No more than 20 credit hours may be applied to the Arizona General Education Curriculum (AGEC).
 Please direct questions about Prior Learning Assessment at the Maricopa Community Colleges to the Admissions and Records/Enrollment Services Office.

 PRIOR LEARNING ASSESSMENT FEE SCHEDULE

 Scores must be sent directly to the Admissions and Records/Enrollment Services Office from the specific testing companies before credit is awarded; equivalencies are subject to review and change.
 Credit received through Prior Learning Assessment is transferable within the Maricopa Community Colleges but is not necessarily transferable to other colleges and universities.
-Therefore, students are strongly advised to research the Credit for Prior Learning Assessment policies at any college or university outside of the Maricopa Community Colleges to which they plan to transfer.
-Credit By Exam is awarded based on equivalencies in effect at the time of evaluation.
+Therefore, students are strongly advised to research the Prior Learning Assessment policies at any college or university outside of the Maricopa Community Colleges to which they plan to transfer.
+Credit for national standardized exams is awarded based on equivalencies in effect at the time of evaluation.
 Changes to exams and scores are determined by the respective Maricopa Instructional Councils (ICS) and/or Statewide Articulation Task Forces (ATFS).

 Maricopa recognizes the following examinations: